 Windows driver samples for USB

-- Download Windows SDK
+- Download kits and tools for Windows

 - Windows Store apps for USB devices